uvarc/rc-learning/content/notes/hpc-intro/files/file_filezilla.md

 ---
-title: "Transferring with Graphical Clients: Mac OS and Linux"
+title: "Transferring with Graphical Clients: macOS and Linux"
 date: "2022-10-01T00:00:00Z"
 draft: false  # Is this a draft? true/false
 toc: false  # Show table of contents? true/false